Temple for Hanuman in the middle of “Bindu Sarovar” sarovar

 Ayodhya

-Ayodhya is situated on the banks of river Sarayu.
+Ayodhya is situated on the banks of the river Sarayu.
 It is known as Kaushala Desa and is an ancient city.
-It is of religious importance to all followers of Sanadhana Dharma.
-Ayodhya is described by scriptures like Garuda Purana, as one of the seven moksha puris [meaning – the holy place for obtaining liberation].
-Ramayana describes the city as the one which was fortified with watch towers, surrounded with gates and moat.
-It will be of interest to know that the city had long and broad roads which were cleaned daily.
+It is of religious importance to all followers of Sanatana Dharma.
+Description of Ayodhya is found in scriptures like Garuda Purana, as one of the seven moksha puris [meaning – the holy place for obtaining liberation].
+Ramayana describes the city as one that was fortified with watch towers and surrounded by gates and moats.
+It would be interesting to know that the city had long broad roads that were cleaned daily.

-Ram Ghat, Old Road Bridge, Ayodya, Uttar Pradesh The city had been in existence even before Ramayana period but to us now the descriptions found in Ramayana itself is old.
-Experts are of the opinion that the present city is much smaller than the one described in the epic Ramayana by Sri Valmiki.
+Ram Ghat, Old Road Bridge, Ayodya, Uttar Pradesh The city was in existence even before the Ramayana period but to us now the descriptions found in Ramayana itself are old.
+Experts are of the opinion that the present city is much smaller than the one described in the Sri Valmiki Ramayana.
 The place has undergone many highs and lows in its history.

 Surya Vamsa

-Ramayana Bhavan, Mani Ram Das cantonment, Ayodya, Uttar Pradesh Ikshvaku and his sons ruled Bharat with Ayodhya as capital.
+Ramayana Bhavan, Mani Ram Das cantonment, Ayodya, Uttar Pradesh Ikshvaku and his sons ruled Bharat with Ayodhya as the capital.
 Thus this holy place had been the capital of the Dynasty known as Surya Vamsham.
 Bhagiratha [by his penance he brought the celestial river Ganga to Earth].
-The best among them was the son of Dasharatha - Sri Rama, who was reincarnation of Lord Vishnu Himself.
+The best among them was the son of Dasharatha - Sri Rama the reincarnation of Lord Vishnu.

 Ayodhya capital of Ikshvaku vamsa

-Atharva Veda states that Ayodhya was a city built by Gods and the city was as prosperous as paradise itself.
+Atharva Veda states that Ayodhya was a city built by Gods, the city was as prosperous as paradise itself.
 This holy place is where Sri Rama, son of Dasharatha, was born and brought up.
 Valmiki Ramayana gives a full description of this city.
-Today like any other ancient place this city also had changed and on the first look of it, may appear to have lost all the charm that was prevalent during Ramraj.
-But, if one examines closely the important places of the city it will be evident that it is not really so.
-All that one had to do is not to visit this holy city as a tourist for a day, but go as a pilgrim for a stay of few days seeing all the places of significance when one will know the difference.
+Today like any other ancient place this city also has changed and at first look, may appear to have lost all the charm that was prevalent during Ramraj.
+But, if one examines closely the important places of the city it will be evident that it is not so.
+All that one had to do is not visit this holy city as a tourist for a day, but go as a pilgrim for a stay of few days seeing all the places of significance when one will know the difference.
 The city is vibrant even today with religious fervour.
-Honesty and contentment in life – two vital aspects of one’s life – virtually absent in modern cities, are strikingly present even today in most parts of Ayodhya.
+Honesty and contentment in life – two vital aspects of one’s life – are virtually absent in modern cities and are strikingly present even today in most parts of Ayodhya.
 With the goodness abundant, one will come out as a person changed for good when he walks out of this holy city.

 Short caption from Government records: